fyangd/terraform-with-nsx-policy/README.md

 ### Using The NSX-T Provider on Github

-NSX Provider for Terraform is continuously developed and improved by VMware and published [here](https://github.com/terraform-providers/terraform-provider-nsxt#developing-the-provider) For unpublished and beta features you would want to download it from the above URL and manually compile it.
-Instructions for that is also published in the same URL.
+NSX Provider for Terraform is continuously developed and maintained by VMware on [Github](https://github.com/terraform-providers/terraform-provider-nsxt#developing-the-provider).
+For the latest features you would want to download it from the above URL and manually compile it.
+For manual installation of the provider the instructions are [here](https://github.com/terraform-providers/terraform-provider-nsxt#manual-installation)

-The version that Terraform automatically pulls when you perform "terraform init" is the GA version of the code.
+The version that Terraform automatically pulls when you perform "terraform init" is the GA version of the code and may not have the latest features.